Error: Invalid raster dataset, failed to create raster layer - The selection cannot be displayed in the current view

-Note: If the new raster doesn't return this error, and it is necessary to maintain the original raster in it's original location, delete or rename the .aux file.
+Note: If the new raster does not return this error, and it is necessary to maintain the original raster in it's original location, delete or rename the .aux file.
 It is also advisable to inspect the raster proxy folder for any conflicting or corrupt .aux files for this raster.

-- Invalid Raster dataset.
+- Error: Invalid Raster dataset.
 Failed to insert picture element

-- Invalid raster dataset.
+- Error: Invalid raster dataset.
 Failed to create raster layer

-- Raster Data Object Error - Unable to read standard header
+- Error: Raster Data Object Error - Unable to read standard header